cds-hooks/docs/docs/specification/current.md

 !!! info "Current (draft)"
     This is the continuous integration, community release of the CDS Hooks specification.
 All stable releases are available at [https://cds-hooks.hl7.org](https://cds-hooks.hl7.org).

+## Overview

+The CDS Hooks specification describes the RESTful APIs and interactions using JSON over HTTPS to integrate Clinical Decision Support (CDS) between CDS Clients (typically Electronic Health Record Systems (EHRs) or other health information systems) and CDS Services.

 ### Conformance Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

-## Overview

-The CDS Hooks specification describes the RESTful APIs and interactions to integrate Clinical Decision Support (CDS) between CDS Clients (typically Electronic Health Record Systems (EHRs) or other health information systems) and CDS Services.
+### Use of JSON

 All data exchanged through the RESTful APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) (JavaScript Object Notation) structures, and are transmitted over HTTPS.
 See [Security and Safety](#security-and-safety) section.

-### Null and empty JSON elements
+#### Null and empty JSON elements
 * JSON elements SHALL NOT be null, unless otherwise specified.
 * JSON elements SHALL NOT be empty, unless otherwise specified (e.g. to indicate [no guidance with an empty array of cards](#http-response)) in the CDS Hooks response).